srikarg/srikarg.github.io/_posts/2013-08-02-using-yeoman.md

 comments: true
 ---

-Chances are, you've heard of [Yeoman](http://yeoman.io/) but don't exactly know what it is.
+Chances are, you've heard of [Yeoman](http://yeoman.io/) before, but don't exactly know what it is.
 Well, hopefully I can help you get started with using this awesome web development workflow tool in less than 10 minutes.

 # So what is it?